Updated: Dec 15, 2020

 Talk about a real estate magnate!
 God owns the entire earth and everything in it.
 He owns the cattle on a thousand hills (Psalm 50:10).
 He owns the silver and the gold (Haggai 2:8) and all the rest of the wealth that's here.
 And He has made it all available to us, as His sons and daughters.
 And because in Heaven there is no gender, I will use the word us.

-God wants you to have so much more that you can do things, anytime you please.
+God wants you to have so much more that you can do things anytime you please.
 He doesn't want you to have to stay home because you can't pay for the gas to go somewhere.
-He wants you to be able to buy airplane tickets for your whole family and stay in a nice hotel.
+He wants you to buy airplane tickets for your entire family and stay in a pleasant hotel.
 Better yet, He wants you to be so prosperous you can pay for another family or two to go anywhere with you!